 I have light skin, light enough that some people think I’m a white person.
-My dad, a Native man, and my mother, a white woman, had me when they were teenagers in 1953.
+My dad is Native and my mother is white and I was born when they were teenagers in the early 1950s.

 I grew up in Compton, California, a mixed race suburb of Los Angeles.
 The family next door was Bolivian and they loved me like a daughter.
 My best friend was Japanese and Mexican.
 Still, when I was 10 years-old, my dad sat me down to have “the talk” with me about race.
 He told me about how to navigate the streets, about how to stay safe.
 He also wanted to make sure I understood that in order to be accepted by certain white people it mattered who your friends were.

 By that point, however, I already knew.